Policies & Procedures

 The University reserves the right to schedule lectures, laboratory sessions, conferences and examinations at any time and on any day of the week, including holidays and weekends.

-To be awarded the M.D. degree from Caribbean Medical University, the eligible student must satisfactorily complete the medical sciences portion of the curriculum as well as all required 72 weeks of clinical rotations, the NBME shelf exams for each core rotation and pass the NBME Comprehensive Basic Science Exam and Comprehensive Clincal Science Exam.
-Furthermore, students, who want to practice in the U.S. must pass the USMLE (Step 1, Step 2 CK and Step 2 CS), and all core examinations.
-The student must fulfill all financial obligations to the University, including an $780 graduation fee, while complying at all times with the Student Honor Code.
+To be awarded the M.D. degree from Caribbean Medical University, the eligible student must satisfactorily complete the medical sciences portion of the curriculum as well as all required 72 weeks of clinical rotations, the NBME shelf exams for each core rotation and pass the NBME Comprehensive Basic Science Exam and Comprehensive Clinical Science Exam.
+Furthermore, students, who want to practice in the U.S. must pass the USMLE Step 1 and all core examinations.
+The student must fulfill all financial obligations to the University, including a $780 graduation fee, while complying at all times with the Student Honor Code.

-Students requesting academic transcripts of grades and courses should send a Transcript Request Form to the registrar (email@example.com) .; or fax it to: (302) 397 2092.
-You may download the form form the Resources Section of our website.
+Students requesting academic transcripts of grades and courses should send a Transcript Request Form to the registrar (firstname.lastname@example.org) .; or fax it to: (224) 499-7454.
+You may download the form from the Resources Section of our website.
 Enrolled students may also submit the form directly to the Registrar’s Office on campus.
-A Transcript Fee of $25 for enrolled students, $15 for graduates, and $30 for withdrawn students will apply.
-Please make checks payable to Caribbean Medical University and submit with the completed Transcript Request Form.
+A Transcript Fee of $50 will apply.
+Payment can be made online via your MyCMU account.

 CMU students are expected to comply at all times with the Honor Code, a collaborated effort between faculty and students.
 Failure may result in disciplinary dismissal from the University.